 Clarification of terms

 The AF can include an indication in the Multicast Session Request (step 1 in Figure 8.2.3-2) whether the requested multicast session shall be established in an active stated or an inactive state.
-For instance, the AF may request a TMGI for a service announcement before it activates the multicast session (compare with MB2 TMGI request) When the AF requests a multicast session to be established in the inactive state, then the AF can send a separate request to activate the multicast session, or it can provide a start time to indicate when the 5GS shall activate the multicast session.
+For instance, the AF may request a TMGI for a service announcement and provide no other information about the multicast session before it activates the multicast session (compare with MB2 TMGI request).
+The AF may also request that a multicast session is established in inactive state before it starts the data transmission, for instance to allow UEs to already join.
+When the AF requests a TMGI or a multicast session to be established in the inactive state, then the AF can send a separate request to activate the multicast session, or it can provide a start time to indicate when the 5GS shall activate the multicast session.
 A multicast session can also be established based on configuration or the first UE requesting to join the multicast session.

 The AF can decide that a multicast session is terminated and then request the 5GS to release all related resources.
 The AF can either send an explicit request or provide a release time at an earlier stage.
 It is proposed to call the relating 5GS procedure "MBS session release"